Kristina Roegner: Initiatives and positions

-While in a traditionally swing district, Roegner supported a controversial bill that looked to limit collective bargaining for public employees, stating that it is something taxpayers should celebrate.
+In 2011, Roegner supported a bill to limit collective bargaining for public employees, stating that it is something taxpayers should celebrate.

 Roegner has also been an advocate for selling state lands for oil and natural gas drilling, including on Lake Erie.
 She had urged rejection of the amendment, which would have added an extra layer of protection for Lake Erie on top of an existing federal ban on drilling, stating that it is foolish to let only Canada reap the benefits of the reserves underneath the lake.

 She has been critical of Governor John Kasich and his education funding formulas, calling them "wealth redistribution".

 In May 2020, during the COVID-19 pandemic, Roegner and Senator Rob McColley introduced a bill that would immediately end Ohio's stay-at-home order and limit the state health director's ability to give similar orders.
 The bill is contrary to the recommendation of the country's top medical experts; Governor DeWine has promised to veto any bill that curb's the health director's authority during the crisis.

+In 2023, Roegner voted for legislation to ban gender-affirming care—including the usage of puberty blockers, hormone replacement therapy, and gender transition surgery—for transgender youth and to ban transgender athletes from competing in women's and girls' sports.
+Roegner argued, "attempting to change someone's sex is a fool's errand."
+The legislation was vetoed by Ohio Governor Mike DeWine, but his veto was overridden by the Ohio General Assembly.
+Roegner said she was "disappointed that the Governor chose not to protect girls across the State of Ohio."
+During a Senate debate on the veto, Roegner falsely stated that gender-affirming care does not exist: "Despite what the liberals say, gender is not assigned at birth, but rather from the moment of conception, you are either male or you are female.
+There is no such thing as gender-affirming care.
+You can't affirm something that doesn't exist."